mitre/microsoft-365-foundations-cis-baseline/README.md

 how security training should proceed and when security checks should occur.
 Organizations must stay compliant with these guidelines or they risk having their access to the DoD terminated.

-Requirements associated with the CIS Ubuntu Linux 22.04 LTS CIS are derived from the [Security Requirements Guides](https://csrc.nist.gov/glossary/term/security_requirements_guide) and align to the [National Institute of Standards and Technology](https://www.nist.gov/) (NIST) [Special Publication (SP) 800-53](https://csrc.nist.gov/Projects/risk-management/sp800-53-controls/release-search#!/800-53) Security Controls, [DoD Control Correlation Identifier](https://public.cyber.mil/stigs/cci/) and related standards.
+Requirements associated with the CIS Microsoft 365 Foundation CIS are derived from the [Security Requirements Guides](https://csrc.nist.gov/glossary/term/security_requirements_guide) and align to the [National Institute of Standards and Technology](https://www.nist.gov/) (NIST) [Special Publication (SP) 800-53](https://csrc.nist.gov/Projects/risk-management/sp800-53-controls/release-search#!/800-53) Security Controls, [DoD Control Correlation Identifier](https://public.cyber.mil/stigs/cci/) and related standards.

-The CIS Ubuntu Linux 22.04 LTS CIS profile checks were developed to provide technical implementation validation to the defined DoD requirements, the guidance can provide insight for any organizations wishing to enhance their security posture and can be tailored easily for use in your organization.
+The CIS Microsoft 365 Foundation CIS profile checks were developed to provide technical implementation validation to the defined DoD requirements, the guidance can provide insight for any organizations wishing to enhance their security posture and can be tailored easily for use in your organization.